haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2022-11-11 aMSE 0.0.23 Added a new tab = recruits, containing plots
+    of the stock recruitment relationships at an sau and at a population within sau level.
+Added a table to the Tables tab.

 -   2022-11-10 aMSE 0.0.22 now have the capacity to introduce productivity events in specific projection years.
 This can now be done at sau specific levels.
 One defines the survivorship of